andrejevdenis/Takamul_proj/README.md

 # Troubleshooting
 1. Check for installed python packages.
 Use "pip install" for packages from "requirements.txt"
 2. Check "path" environment variable windows
 ```
 ## 📈 Summary
-First test is just an example of valid test.
+>First test is just an example of valid test.
 I fill an incorrect email in order not to clog the production.
 But it passed!=) And here we go to interesting part of my test...
 Second and third shows bugs on https://www.takamul.net.sa
 If i truly worked on it, for failed autotests i go there and manually locate this bug, check what can be wrong else?
-And then i can create a bug report for developers
+And then i can create a bug report for developers/

 ## 🗨️ Contacts